ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - It is no longer about ‘Can I do that?’
 It is now about ‘Should I do that?’<br>
   ―Raymund Martinez

+- People only have substance within the memory of others.<br>
+  ―Lain Iwakura, Serial Experiments Lain